medic/cht-interoperability/README.md

 ### CHT configuration with Docker
 The following steps apply when running CHT via the Docker setup provided in this repository:

-1. Create a file named `.env` copy over the contents of `.env.template` and update the `CHT_USERNAME` and `CHT_PASSWORD` values with the admin credentials of your CHT instance.
+1. CHT can be accessed via `http://localhost:5988`, and the credentials are `admin`/`password`.
-2. CHT can be accessed via `http://localhost:5988`, and the credentials are `admin`/`password`.
+1. Create an offline user, for example a CHW.
-3. Create a new user in the CHT instance with the username `interop-client` using these [instructions](https://docs.communityhealthtoolkit.org/apps/tutorials/contact-and-users-1/#4-create-the-chw-user).
+1. Create a new user in the CHT instance with the username `interop-client` using these [instructions](https://docs.communityhealthtoolkit.org/apps/tutorials/contact-and-users-1/#4-create-the-chw-user).
 For the role you can select `Data entry` and `Analytics` roles.
 Please note that you can use any username you prefer but you would have to update the the config with the new username.
 You can do that by editing the `cht-config/app_settings.json` file and updating the `username` value in the `outbound` object e.g. on this [line](https://github.com/medic/interoperability/blob/main/cht-config/app_settings.json#L452).
-4. Securely save the `interop-client` user's password to the database using the instructions [here](https://docs.communityhealthtoolkit.org/apps/reference/api/#credentials).
+1. Securely save the `interop-client` user's password to the database using the instructions [here](https://docs.communityhealthtoolkit.org/apps/reference/api/#credentials).
 Change the values `mykey` and `my pass` to `openhim1` and your user's password respectively.
 An example of the curls request is below:
 ```
 curl -X PUT -H "Content-Type: text/plain" http://admin:password@localhost:5988/api/v1/credentials/openhim1 -d 'interop-password'
 ```